If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 At least two files are unused here, both containing player characters for cut/repurposed levels of the story.

-• P_WA_EXT (file extensions for Bigfiles will be omitted due to them being different on every platform) is WALL-E flying on a fire extinguisher (seen on the upper screenshot).
+• P_WA_EXT (file extensions for Bigfiles will be omitted due to them being different on every platform) is WALL-E flying on a fire extinguisher (seen on the screenshot on the left).
 Originally, the level "High Speed Flight" was supposed to bridge "Work Day" and "Hidden Treasure" as well as serve as clever foreshadowing for "Cosmic Speedway" with it having playable WALL-E on a fire extinguisher.
 In the final game, High Speed Flight is a multiplayer minigame with two EVEs, and WALL-E on a fire extinguisher only appears as a "clone" object in Cosmic Speedway.

-• P_W_BUTT is a very unfinished character (seen on the bottom screenshot) presumably intended for the scrapped story level "Under Pressure".
+• P_W_BUTT is a very unfinished character (seen on the screenshot on the right) presumably intended for the scrapped story level "Under Pressure".

 WORLD Folder